Gynaecomastia surgery removes abnormal male breast tissue to restore a normal masculine chest contour.

-Gynaecomastia is an excess of breast fat, glandular tissue and skin in men.
-This leads to an altered appearance on the chest.
-This results in a number of presentations, ranging from small lumps under the nipple to enlarged breasts.
+Gynaecomastia (or gynecomastia) is an excess of breast fat, glandular tissue and skin in men.
+This leads to a breast like appearance on a man’s chest.
 The proportion of excess fat, glandular tissue and skin will vary between men.
-Men who have a large degree of skin excess following massive weight loss may need similar procedures.
+There is a variation in how severe gynaecomastia can be, varying from a small firm lump of breast tissue behind the nipple to a fully formed, sagging breast.
+Men who have a large degree of skin excess following massive weight loss may need similar procedures to men suffering from gyaecomastia.

 Men seeking surgery to reduce the size of their breast tissue complain of